 Additionally, mosquito repellent stickers are an option and your toddler might actually enjoy them while you’re at it.
 No fighting the spray bottle with this one!

 We’ve rounded up some of the most important tips to ensure your baby is happy and healthy during the summer heat.

-From clothing ideas to sun protection, I hope this has provided some inspiration for any uncertain parents.
+From clothing ideas to sun protection, we hope this has provided some inspiration for any uncertain parents.
 After all, stress-free safety and your baby’s comfort are all that matters.